-Recall that as $i \to 0$, the in-plane x and y dynamics nearly decouple with the out-of-plane z dynamics, with the exception of one kinetic and two kinematic coupling terms due to the SRP disturbance.
+Recall that as $i \rightarrow 0$, the in-plane x and y dynamics nearly decouple with the out-of-plane z dynamics, with the exception of kinematic coupling terms due to the SRP disturbance.
 The fact that inclination has such an influence on the dynamics suggest that it is also important to consider.